 2. Visit iconic landmarks.
 Really?
 You’re beyond checking out the Eiffel Tower?
 You’re not going to walk across the Charles Bridge in Prague?
 No need to hike up to the Kalalau Lookout on Kauai?
 Passing up the Empire State Building or the Hancock Tower?
 You’re probably way too jaded for the Hollywood Walk of Fame, too.
 Sheesh, people!

-Travelers Pete and Dalene of Hecktic Travels are spending some less-structured time in Maui this week, and drove the Road to Hana, which is one of Our Top 5 Road Trips.
-I doubt they regret it, but I’m sure there’s somebody somewhere waiting to pooh-pooh this, only to try and prove they know something better.
+When we wound up spending some less-structured time in Maui, we drove the Road to Hana, which is one of Our Top 5 Road Trips.
+We definitely don’t regret it, but I’m sure there’s somebody somewhere waiting to pooh-pooh this, only to try and prove they know something better.
 Don’t buy into this kind of faux superiority.
 There’s a reason these famous places are famous!

 3. Seek out local food from street vendors to popular restaurants.
 You don’t have to be taken in by overpriced food and cocktails in popular areas.
 Ask a local where to eat and drink; they’ll proudly recommend.